petered/plato/README.md

 **utils** - Various utilities that don't involve theano (for loading datasets, doing numpy operations, comparing predictors, etc)

-**misc** - Various scripts and experiments.
+**experimental** - Various scripts and experiments.
 Don't expect much hygene here.

 **general** - Generally useful things that don't necessairily relate to machine learning.
 Things here should be nice and individually useful, and probably just included in python/numpy one day.